netlify-templates/victor-hugo/site/content/_index.md

   heading: 'Manchester Homelessness Charter:'
 whatElse:
   body: >-
-    As a Partnership, we have developed the following mat which may be of use to
+    As a Partnership, we have developed the following materials which may be of use to you:
-    you:

     * [Co-produced City Strategy